l4rz/gpt-2-training/README.md

 Reducing the dataset size (from 211M to 150M tokens) and filtering out the remaining English characters did not help much.

-The 117M model as of my last run, trained for 123k steps, complete with sp.vocab and dataset used in training, is available for download [here](https://mega.nz/#!yJUiDaiS!FAs-iKmQu4ibfa6bzK-gq_AHz7k7Q4aTCztE0APZH6w) (1.35Gb file).
+The 117M model as of my last run, trained for 123k steps, complete with sp.vocab and dataset used in training, is [available for download](#downloads)

 ## Larger models